18 June, 2008

 words without any meaning.
 The terms 'modernism’ and ‘post-modernism’

-related to our poetry, our situation, our society.
-Rehman Rahi, Ghulam
+are related to our poetry, our situation, our society.
+Rehman Rahi,

-Nabi Firak and even Shafi Shouq have gone through modernism in their
+Ghulam Nabi Firak and even Shafi Shouq have gone through modernism

-poetry.
+in their poetry.
 I couldn’t do it.
-I don’t see what is there for
+I don’t see what

-me.
+is there for me.
 This is all the copying of the West.
-Our land is a different land
+Our land is

-with different odor.
-Even the concept of poverty which many think
+a different land with different odor.
+Even the concept of poverty

-is universal is different in the developed world.
-My two children
+which many think is universal is different in the developed world.

 Lalgami: A common man sees a poet as a person devoid